 Your application to Cambridge will be measured against several factors

 All applicants to Cambridge are measured against various factors during admissions.
-The other applicants to the college are a small, and ultimately minor, part of this complex and large-scale comparison project.
+The other applicants (your competition) to the college are a small and ultimately a minor part of this complex and large-scale comparison project.

-There is a minimum standard that candidates need to demonstrate to successfully move across the admissions process: whether this is in formal examinations, admissions tests, or interviews.
+There is a minimum standard that candidates need to demonstrate to successfully move across the admissions process – whether this is in formal examinations, Admissions Tests, Personal Statments or Interviews.
 Even if there’s only one applicant for a subject at a college, they wouldn’t decide to accept the student just because there was no one else.

-There is no shortage of people willing to study at Cambridge – no matter which college they get allocated to.
-Due to its reputation and quality of teaching, the University will never be in a position where it needs to lower its standards when it comes to admissions.
+There is no shortage of people willing to study at Cambridge, no matter which college they get allocated to.
+Due to the university’s reputation and quality of teaching, Cambridge will never be in a position where it needs to lower its standards when it comes to admissions.

 Here’s where the Cambridge ‘Winter Pool’ comes in.

-However, if you thought the Winter Pool system is a last resort, mostly for colleges that can’t scrape together a healthy applicant to place ratio, and used infrequently, you’d be wrong.
+However, if you thought the Winter Pool system is the last resort, mostly for colleges that can’t scrape together a healthy applicant to place ratio, and used infrequently, you’d be wrong.

 Annually, hundreds of talented candidates pass through the Winter Pool.
-You’re not just up against the applicants to your college, but against the high standard admissions tutors know they’ll find if they peruse the Winter Pool.
+You’re not just up against the applicants to your college, but against a number of high standard students that admissions tutors know they’ll find if they peruse the Winter Pool.

-Tentatively, I submitted an application.
-I was invited to interview; soon after, the Admissions Statistics website updated and I could see how many people had applied for the place I coveted.
+Tentatively, I submitted an application and I was invited to Interview.
+After receiving the invitation, I checked the Admissions Statistics Website and I could see how many people had applied for the place I coveted.
 My heart dropped as the page refreshed.
 Bucking the trend of all other years, my subject had received 10 applications – more than double the expectation.

-If you’re right for Cambridge, you’ll get in no matter where you apply – so have confidence!
+If you’re right for Cambridge and work hard on preparing your application, you’re likely to get in – so have confidence!
 You deserve to end up wherever you’d like to be, so if you want to go to a particular college, ignore the stats and chase that dream!

-At UniAdmissions, we can help you maximise your potential and get a place at Cambridge.
-We have helped students achieve high grades on their admission tests and ace their interviews and personal statement.
+At UniAdmissions, we maximise your potential to get a place at Cambridge.
+We have helped students achieve high grades on their Admission Tests, ace their Interviews and write the perfect Personal Statement.